mckennapsean/dissertation/content/07-reflect.md

 algorithm stemming from statistical theory.
 When evaluating this tool, we focused not on the problem domain or use-case in detail but rather if the technique provided analytical insight through a case study with our collaborators.
-This validation is inline with technique-driven research [@Lam2011a] but not with a design study, which involves validation of contributions consisting of a problem characterization, abstraction, and tool that solves a domain expert's problem [@Sedlmair2012b].
+This validation is in line with technique-driven research [@Lam2011a] but not with a design study, which involves validation of contributions consisting of a problem characterization, abstraction, and tool that solves a domain expert's problem [@Sedlmair2012b].
 When reflecting on our